Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 F = G * (m1 * m2) / r^2
 ```

-Every object calculates gravitational pull from every other object in the system.
-Acceleration is computed per-body and summed.
-Position and velocity are updated through RK4 using these force-derived accelerations.

-Close approaches apply a minimum r threshold to prevent singularities and floating point errors.
+Each object computes gravitational acceleration by summing contributions from every other body.
+A minimum `r` threshold is applied to avoid singularities and floating-point blowups.

+Acceleration is fed into the integrator (now DOPRI5) for position and velocity updates.

 ---

 ### Thrust Mechanics

-Thrust applies continuous acceleration in the chosen direction while input is active.
+Thrust applies continuous acceleration while user input is active.
 Available thrust directions:

-- Prograde (along velocity vector)
+- Prograde (along velocity)
-- Retrograde (opposite velocity vector)
+- Retrograde (opposite velocity)
-- Radial in / out (toward or away from central body)
+- Radial In/Out (toward/away from central body)
-- Normal up / down (inclination change)
+- Normal Up/Down (for inclination changes)

-Acceleration is computed as:
+Acceleration is calculated using:
 ```
 a = F / m
 ```

-Mass is adjustable per object, and thrust strength is scaled accordingly.
-There's no fuel system yet, so thrust is unlimited during input.
+Thrust does not consume fuel yet, it's unlimited during input.
+Object mass is configurable, and thrust scales accordingly.

 ---

 ### Time Scaling

-User can increase time scale up to 100x.
-RK4 remains stable but with reduced accuracy as dt increases.
-Currently using fixed timestep per frame, but may switch to adaptive timesteps or offload RK4 to the GPU later.
+The user can increase time scale up to 100×.
+With RK4, higher `dt` values introduced noticeable drift.
+Dormand–Prince improves stability under fast-forward conditions and sets up for future adaptive time steps.

+Currently, timestep is fixed per frame.
+A move to variable stepping or GPU-offloaded integration is planned.

 ---

 ### Limitations and Plans

 Current limitations:
-- No relativity, strictly Newtonian
+- Newtonian physics only (no relativity)
-- No drag model, so low orbits don’t decay
+- No atmospheric drag or orbital decay
-- No collision physics, objects are removed on impact
+- No collision physics (objects are removed on impact)
-- Thrust is always available, no fuel use yet
+- Unlimited thrust, no fuel usage

 Planned features:
-- Maneuver planning UI like Kerbal
+- Maneuver planning interface
-- Fuel-based delta-v tracking
+- Fuel-based delta-v budgeting
-- Earth as a dynamic object (currently static)
+- Dynamic Earth body (currently static)
-- Barnes-Hut optimization for scaling up body count
+- Barnes-Hut optimization for large-body systems

 ---